List of unsolved problems in mathematics

 Many mathematical problems have been stated but not yet solved.
-These problems come from many areas of mathematics, such as theoretical physics, computer science, algebra, analysis, combinatorics, algebraic, differential, discrete and Euclidean geometries, graph theory, group theory, model theory, number theory, set theory, Ramsey theory, dynamical systems, and partial differential equations.
+These problems come from many areas of mathematics, such as theoretical physics, computer science, algebra, analysis, combinatorics, algebraic, differential, discrete and Euclidean geometries, graph theory, group theory, mathematical logic, number theory, set theory, Ramsey theory, dynamical systems, and partial differential equations.
 Some problems belong to more than one discipline and are studied using techniques from different areas.
 Prizes are often awarded for the solution to a long-standing problem, and some lists of unsolved problems, such as the Millennium Prize Problems, receive considerable attention.

 This list is a composite of notable unsolved problems mentioned in previously published lists, including but not limited to lists considered authoritative, and the problems listed here vary widely in both difficulty and importance.

-Lists of unsolved problems in mathematics
+Notable lists

-Various mathematicians and organizations have published and promoted lists of unsolved mathematical problems.
-In some cases, the lists have been associated with prizes for the discoverers of solutions.
+For over a century, various mathematicians and organizations have published and promoted lists of unsolved mathematical problems.
+In some cases, the lists have been associated with prizes for the discoverers of solutions, with the Millennium Prize Problems each containing a reward of one million dollars.